 As writer/performer, Annie created Raymondo in 2014, which ran at Summerhall as part of Escalator East to Edinburgh, then returned in 2015 for the British Council Showcase, touring across the UK 2015-16.

-As playwright/ dramaturg, she has worked with Kneehigh, Bristol Old Vic, Battersea Arts Centre, Teater Sagohuset, the Gate, National Theatre Studio, Shakespeare’s Globe, The Unicorn, Glasgow Citizens’ Theatre, Fillament Theatre, Undercurrent Theatre.
-Her play Rapunzel written for her young daughters in 2005 was picked up by Kneehigh in 2006 and did two London runs at BAC and London's Southbank before touring the UK and US.
+As playwright/ dramaturg, she has worked with Kneehigh, Bristol Old Vic, The Bush, Battersea Arts Centre, Teater Sagohuset, the Gate, National Theatre Studio, Shakespeare’s Globe, The Unicorn, Glasgow Citizens’ Theatre, Filament Theatre, Undercurrent Theatre.
+Rapunzel, written for her young daughters in 2005, was picked up by Kneehigh in 2006 and did two London runs at BAC and London's Southbank before touring the UK and US.
 It's since been remounted 8 times.
 It was be the Egg Christmas show 2019.
 In Jan 2018 she dramaturged on Caroline Byrne's production of All's Well that Ends Well at the Globe.
 She's worked with many solo artists on show development and mentoring since 2016, including Vijay Patel, Sarah Blanc, Caroline Horton, Nick Cassenbaum, She-Goat, Georgina Bednar, Gary Sefton, Katie Bonna, Martha Pailing, and delivered workshops on writing and script developmement for Synergy, Clean Break, Phoenix Futures, Ovalhouse Young Adults.

 Annie regularly mentors younger and emerging artists particularly those from challenging backgrounds and works collaboratively and alone in a variety of settings.
-She has a fruitful long term collaboration with director Justin Audibert.
-She is published by Oberon Books.
+She is published by Oberon Books(now part of Bloomsbury).

 If you’d like to work with Annie please get in touch.